Medication Safety Information

 In addition to the general risks associated with GLP-1 and GIP/GLP-1 dual agonist medications, compounded formulations carry specific risks that distinguish them from FDA-approved commercially manufactured drugs:

-- Variability in Quality and Potency: Although 503B outsourcing facilities are subject to CGMP standards, compounded medications may exhibit greater variability in potency, sterility, and ingredient concentration compared to FDA-approved manufactured products.
+- Variability in Quality and Potency: Compounded medications may exhibit greater variability in potency, sterility, and ingredient concentration compared to FDA-approved manufactured products.
 Quality can vary between batches or between compounding facilities.

 - Different Inactive Ingredients: Compounded formulations may contain different inactive ingredients, preservatives, buffers, or excipients than commercially available branded medications.
 These differences can affect drug stability, absorption, tolerability, and the risk of allergic reactions.